 Look at the buds

 The effects of copper deficiency can also be seen in the plant as slow flowering and ripening in the buds.
-Plant has difficulty photosynthesizing and this lack of adequate energy impedes bud growth.
+The plant has difficulty photosynthesizing and this lack of adequate energy impedes bud growth.
 Copper deficiency is more likely to occur during flowering and can affect the harvest.

-If you have noticed signs of copper deficiency in your cannabis plant, do not fret as you can take action to set your plant on the path to recovery.
+If you have noticed signs of copper deficiency in your cannabis plant, don’t panic.
+You can take action to set your plant on the path to recovery.
 Here is how to deal with this problem:

 Monitor pH level

 The first thing on the checklist is to monitor the pH level of the growing medium.
 If your cannabis plant is growing in soil, then the pH level should be between 6.0 and 7.0.
-The recommended range for hydro and soilless mediums is between 5.5 pH to 6.5 pH.
-Making sure that the pH level lies in the window required for optimum growth of the plant will also ensure that copper is being absorbed better by the plant.
+The recommended range for hydroponics and soilless mediums is between 5.5 pH to 6.5 pH.
+Making sure that the pH level is within that range will result in optimum growth of the plant will also ensure that copper is being absorbed better by the plant.
 For best absorption, a slightly acidic environment is recommended.

 Flush the system

-If you check for pH with the pH meter and find that levels are certainly off, you can fix it by flushing out your system with pH balanced water containing nutrients that are good for the cannabis plant.
-This will eliminate the salts and minerals that have accumulated in the soil.
-Once pH is restored to the correct level, you will notice a change in new growth, much to your relief.
+If you check the pH with a pH meter and find that levels are out of the ideal range, you can fix it by flushing out your system with pH-balanced water containing nutrients that are good for the cannabis plant.
+This will eliminate salts and minerals that have accumulated in the soil.
+Once pH is restored to the correct level, you will notice a change in new growth – much to your relief.

 Cannabis plants need copper in trace amounts and usually, there is enough copper present in the growing medium.
 In rare cases, you may have to provide copper to the plant.
 The best way to do it is to get copper chelates or copper fungicides that have copper sulfate in them.
-Besides that, you can use organic solutions like kelp, greensand, and compost that are rich in copper and add them to the growing medium.
+Besides that, you can use organic solutions like kelp, greensand, and compost which are rich in copper.

-One peculiar way to deal with the problem is to soak coins, dimes and quarters, in water overnight, and watering plants with it.
-This fun tip works because these coins contain 92% copper.
-Things we do for our plants!
+One interesting way to deal with copper deficiency is to soak coins (dimes and quarters) in water overnight, and then water your plants with it.
+This method works because those coins contain 92% copper.
+Your plants will become rich in copper in no time!